 Apart from all the wonderful things in the city, Klaipeda is also a beach destination.
 We Lithuanians take pride in our coastline and try to keep the sandy beaches clean and tidy.

-Typically the water temperature varies between 18-22 C during summer months.
+Typically the water temperature varies between 18-22 C during the summer months.

 Explore the Seaside Regional Park